Triangulations and Maximal Cross-Ratio Degrees: Abstract

 We study the cross-ratio problem given by triangulations in the tropical world.
 In addition to computing the cross-ratio degree by tropical means, we provide concrete solutions for the counting problem in arbitrary settings, thus answering the question in \cite[Remark 1.3]{R24}.

-We also use the tropical recursive algorithm by Goldner in \cite{Go21} to compute cross-ratio degrees to provide a new computational tool to compute cross-ratio degrees.
-With this, we can find all possible cross-ratio degrees for $n=9.$ Previously, these numbers were only known up to $n=8.$
+We also use the tropical recursive algorithm by Goldner in \cite{Go21} to provide a new computational tool to compute cross-ratio degrees.
+With this, we can find the maximal cross-ratio degrees for $n=9,$ $n=10$ and $n=12,$ where the latter case also makes use of a theory developed in \cite{BELL25}.
+Previously, these numbers were only known up to $n=8.$